 Base salaries are intended to provide our NEOs with a degree of financial certainty and stability that does not depend on our performance, and are part of the total compensation package that the Compensation Committee believes is necessary to help ensure the retention of our NEOs.
 The base salary element of our compensation program is designed to be competitive with compensation paid to similarly situated, competent and skilled executives.
-Based on the Company's planned operations for 2022 and the Compensation Committee's review of the executive compensation program, the Compensation Committee did not increase the NEO base salary rates for 2022 with the exceptions of Mr. Rice, who received an increase in his base salary to \$300,000 on February 17, 2022, based on increase in her base salary to \$250,000 on February 17, 2022, based on market adjustments.
+Based on the Company's planned operations for 2022 and the Compensation Committee's review of the executive compensation program, the Compensation Committee did not increase the NEO base salary rates for 2022 with the exceptions of Mr. Rice, who received an increase in his base salary to \$300,000 on February 17, 2022, based on increased responsibilities in relation to the Company's strategic business plan, and Ms. Woods Keisling, who received an increase in her base salary to \$250,000 on February 17, 2022, based on market adjustments.